1g0rrr/1g0rrr.github.io/works/index.md

 * Internationalization, 3 languages.

-* Automatic switching between iOS and Android versions in Unity editor
+* Automatic switching between iOS and Android versions in Unity editor, which have a significant differences.

 ---